dekarrin/ictiobus/docs/fishi-usage.md

 its human-readable name on the same line.
 This can have any character in it, including spaces.

-    # give the parentheses nice name for error output:
+    # give the parentheses nice names for error output:

     \(    %token lp    %human left parenthesis ('(')
     \)    %token rp    %human right parenthesis (')')